 Learn more about our last share offering:

 Not ready to buy a membership just yet?
 Sign-up for occasional messages from the SES Solar Co-op here.

 7th project: CNH Industrial: 1000 71st Street East, Saskatoon our largest installation to date.

 Our 5th project: Ness Creek Solar Arrays

 With a generating capacity of 45 kilowatts from 132 panels - installed by MiEnergy of Saskatoon.
 In 2019 this installation produced 44,667 kilowatt hours of electricity, effectively reducing associated greenhouse gas emissions by about 26 tonnes (carbon dioxide equivalent).
 Click here for more details

 Saskatchewan has an outstanding solar resource, with more hours of sunlight than anywhere else in Canada.
-Saskatoon, Saskatchewan sees an average of 2267 hours of bright sunshine every year.
+Saskatoon, Saskatchewan has seen an average of over 2250 hours of bright sunshine annually.
 It is time to utilize that renewable resource in the production of electricity.
 The goals of reducing greenhouse gas emissions and building a renewable energy future for Saskatchewan need to become a top priority.
 That is why it is not only important to be Saskatchewan’s first solar power co-operative, but to support the development of renewable energy co-operatives across the province!
 Based out of Saskatoon, the SES Solar Co-operative Ltd. has carefully developed a legal structure, a set of bylaws, and a business model that can then be followed – and modified as needed – by future renewable energy co-operatives.
 Our goal is to ultimately see dozens of renewable energy co-operatives across our province.